 The database connection file you provide to the tool must connect as a user who qualifies as a geodatabase administrator.
-Connect as the sde user to create a geodatabase in an IBM Db2, Informix or PostgreSQL database.
-Connect as the sde user to create a master geodatabase in Oracle.
-Connect as a different schema owner to create a user-schema geodatabase in Oracle.
-For SQL Server, you can connect as a user named sde to create an sde-schema geodatabase or as a user who is dbo in the Microsoft SQL Server instance to create a geodatabase in the dbo schema in the database.
+Connect as the sde user to create a geodatabase in an IBM Db2, IBM Informix, Oracle, or PostgreSQL database.
+For Microsoft SQL Server, you can connect as a user named sde to create an sde-schema geodatabase or as a user who is dbo in the SQL Server instance to create a geodatabase in the dbo schema in the database.

 If you connect to a SQL Server database, the SQL Server instance must use a case-insensitive collation.
 The database must also have READ_COMMITTED_SNAPSHOT and ALLOW_SNAPSHOT_ISOLATION set to ON.

 The user who creates the geodatabase requires specific privileges.
 See the topic appropriate to your database for information on required privileges to create a geodatabase:

 You must configure the st_geometry library before you can enable geodatabase functionality in Oracle.
 See Create a geodatabase in Oracle for details.